 Notes on responsive layouts

-A complex interface is not easy to be adapted to a small screen, such a s the one on a mobile device.
+A complex interface is not easy to be adapted to a small screen such a s the one on a mobile device.
 However, the flow interface described above can be handled quite well on a mobile device if we implement a few key functionalities.
 The most important of them is to switch the active flow to a single column, which means a single component will be visible at a time.
 If the inner layout of each component is itself responsive, then all we must do is to adopt some touch gestures, like using swipe to navigate right and left between opened components, to get an experience quite close to a native mobile app.
 In addition to this, the flow navigation bar can be converted into a dropdown menu and the multi-flow tabs bar can be limited to showing just icons of the related data type (same as the ones in the sidebar, perhaps).
 So, the responsivity requirements are not a dealbreaker for this interface.

-What was presented above are just some of the capabilities of this concept and one can figure out many other ways of leveraging its flexibility in various user scenarios.
+What was presented above are just some of the capabilities of this concept, and one can figure out many other ways of leveraging its flexibility in various user scenarios.
 There are, of course, some drawbacks related to the implementation of such an interface.
 On one side, there is an inherent complexity that has to be managed, mostly regarding the communication between various interface components opened at the same time on- or off-screen.
-This means that it may not worth implementing it for a small application or for one which uses limited depth navigation paths.
+This means that it may not worth implementing it for a single-page application or for one which uses limited-depth navigation paths.
 Also, there is a certain learning curve for the average user, who needs to be assisted, at least for the first day of his journey, with well-placed instructions and messages.
 And finally, depending on the actual implementation, the interface can be a medium to a heavy load for the browser (may need an important amount of memory to run).
-It is still a good option, maybe the best one for some data structures and user scenarios, for building an effective single page application, one that the users can love to work with every day.
+It is still a good option, maybe the best one for some data structures and user scenarios, for building an effective single-page application, one that the users can love to work with every day.